goschtl/zope/z3c.securitytool/trunk/src/z3c/securitytool/README.txt

     >>> sorted(root.keys())
     [u'Folder1']

+To retrieve the permission settings for the folder we must first adapt the context to a SecurityChecker Object.

     >>> folder1 = ISecurityChecker(root['Folder1'])

+    >>> pprint(dir(folder1))
+    ['__class__',
+     '__component_adapts__',
+    ...
+     'aggregateMatrices',
+     'context',
+     'getPermissionSettingsForAllViews',
+     'getReadPerm',
+     'populateMatrix',
+     'populatePermissionMatrix',
+     'updateRolePermissionSetting']

+Ok.
+Lets now see how the security tool represents the permissions for a certain context level and Interface.

-The security tool uses a tuple of interfaces to determine what views are registered at this context level.
+The `getPermissionSettingsForAllViews` method takes a tuple of interfaces as an argument to determine what views registered at this context level.

 Since nothing should be registerd for only zope.interface.Interface we should recieve an empty set, of permissions, roles and groups.
     >>> folder1.getPermissionSettingsForAllViews(zope.interface.Interface)
     [{}, {}, set([])]

+We first get the interfaces registered for this context level and then list all the view names that are registered for this context and Interface.

 Now lets see what the actual securityMatrix looks like in the context level of folder1.
-We first get the interfaces registered for this context level and then list all the view names that are registered for this context and Interface.

-    >>> from zope.interface import providedBy
-    >>> from z3c.securitytool.securitytool import getViews
     >>> ifaces = tuple(providedBy(folder1))
     >>> pprint(ifaces)
     (<InterfaceClass z3c.securitytool.interfaces.ISecurityChecker>,)